The Warlock in Spite of Himself: Plot

 Rod is then sent to gain intelligence on the Lords who have assembled at the fortress of Duke Loguire.
 On his way to the fortress Rod encounters a witch of his own age named Gwendylon.
 Gwen and Rod fall in love but Big Tom tells Rod he should stay away from her.
 Passing themselves off as minstrels, Rod and Big Tom gain entrance to the fortress and find the old Duke losing his grasp on the other lords.
 Rod discovers each lord has a new advisor, who are all PEST agents.
 Rod seeks more answers by exploring the haunted areas of the fortress, where he encounters ghosts.
 Thanks to Fess the ghosts give up trying to stop Rod and allow him free access.
 Rod discovers a passageway behind the Duke's seat in the great hall, which he later uses to save the Duke when the lords turn on him.
 However the ghosts discover that Gwen had followed Rod and return her to him.
 Upon saving the Duke, who is then replaced by his son Anselm, they make their escape into the forest and back to the Queen's castle.
 However, not having the full story, the Queen imprisons the old Duke Loguire for high treason and attempts to imprison Rod and Tom for aiding him until Brom comes to their aid and Cathrine lets them free.

-Events soon take a turn for the worst when Rod finds himself betrayed by Big Tom, who is revealed to be a VETO agent from the future.
+Events soon take a turn for the worse when Rod finds himself betrayed by Big Tom, who is revealed to be a VETO agent from the future.
 Rod is imprisoned in a local inn VETO is headquartered at, called the House of Clovis, with some very unlikely cell mates.
 Tuan Loguire had been betrayed by the VETO leader in the House named the Mocker, and Big Tom, having had second thoughts about betraying Rod, was also thrown in jail.
 While in jail the Mocker's plan is unveiled that he, with his lieutenants armed with futuristic guns, would throw the country into anarchy.
 In an escape plan Rod contacts Fess for help who in turn calls for Gwen who had been hiding with Fess.
 Gwen calls the elves for help who in turn send the Prince of Elves to break Rod out.
 To Rod's surprise the Prince of Elves turns out to be Brom O'Bernin.
 Rod, Brom, Tuan, and Tom return to the castle to form a plan to overthrow the Mocker.
 Though at the castle tensions are high between Tuan and Catherine.